 - Sharps (needles, syringes with attached needles, and scalpel blades: Needles, syringes with attached needles, scalpels, scissors lancets, guide wires and glass pasture pipettes, etc.).

 - Animal carcasses, body parts, bedding and related wastes when intentionally infected with organisms likely to be pathogenic to healthy humans.

-- Any residue that results from the clean up of a spill of infectious waste.
+- Any residue or contaminated soil, water, or other debris resulting from the clean-up of a spill of infectious waste.

-- Any waste contaminated by or mixed with infectious waste.
+- Any solid waste contaminated by or mixed with infectious waste.

 Compliance with Policy:

 Failure to comply with the requirements of this policy may result in disciplinary action up to and including termination or expulsion in accordance with relevant University policies.

 In addition, Virginia DEQ can enforce civil charges and penalties.
 Violations of federal or state law may result in significant financial penalties for the University.
 Such penalties will not be paid from central University resources but must be borne by the laboratory, department, College, or School responsible for the facility in violation.